 Based on the results, the technical implementation of the activities was performed.
 In a second step, focusing more on improving the usability of the system, a heuristic evaluation was carried out.
-Ten experts were invited: four HCI researchers with general knowledge on usability, four experts working in the area of adult education (i.e. teaching them in working with computers) and two experts working in the care area (i.e. having expertise in older adults' physical restrictions that might affect the usage of technologies).
+Ten experts were invited: four HCI researchers with general knowledge on usability, four experts working in the area of adult education (i.e. teaching them in working with computers) and two experts working in the care area.
 This evaluation revealed a variety of different usability problems essentially concerning consistency and feedback issues.
-Experts mainly advised to highlight clearly important UI areas, provide explicit and clear feedback for all actions, increase the font size of writings so that any information was easily accessible for older adults and actions were clearly identifiable and easy to comprehend and perform.
+Experts mainly advised to highlight clearly important UI areas, provide explicit and clear feedback for all actions.
 Additionally, the SUS2 (system usability scale) was used in order to assess effectiveness, efficiency and satisfaction when operating the system.
 A score of 63 indicated that users accept the system but that there is a tendency that they did not like it, making it necessary to improve usability aspects.

 Within the additional development process the identified problems were addressed.
 Lab tests were carried out, so as to bring in again the user perspective.
 The major goal was to evaluate the usability and gain insights into end users' experiences and attitudes towards the system, as well as gather information about likes, dislikes and suggestions for improvements.
-Overall 30 older adults took part in the study.
+Overall 30 possible users took part in the study.
 The results indicate that social presence was rated high by almost all participants and interviews at the end of the study showed that most of them especially appreciated communicating via the Meet format, pointing out that it provides a great sense of realism.